 With the bridge carrying Pelton Lane in the background, a bracket signal stands unused on the approach to the junction (June 1984).
 Photo copyright Mark Goadby

 Stella Gill Flatts Signal Box and the signal gantry that controlled the 30+ sidings in Stella Gill Yard.
-Behind the signal box is the NCB sheds which still stands today and the left of that is part of Stella Gill coke works.
+Behind the signal box is the NCB sheds which still stands today and to the right of that is part of Stella Gill Coke Works.
 Photo copyright Keith Hoult